On a Paris bridge, the end of a love too heavy to bear

 Paris authorities are looking to recycle the metal used for the padlocks for humanitarian projects "so that the symbol of love which these couples have invested in them will not be lost entirely", Julliard told reporters later on Monday.

-But authorities will also take a zero-tolerance attitude toward padlocks starting to turn up at other locations around Paris, including the iconic Eiffel Tower, Julliard added.
+But authorities will also take a zero-tolerance attitude towards padlocks starting to turn up at other locations around Paris, including the iconic Eiffel Tower, Julliard added.

 "We all want Paris to remain the city of love, of romance.
 But we think it can stay the city of love without love locks."